 Expiry of guardianship provisions

-The guardianship provisions came into force on the 7 April.
-At that point the courts were only hearing urgent interim guardianship cases, the Office of the Public Guardian had a minimal amount of staff available and there were less doctors, mental health officers and solicitors available to complete the documentation required for guardianship (and renewal of guardianship) applications.
+The guardianship provisions came into force on the 7 April 2020.
+At that point the courts were only hearing urgent interim guardianship cases, the Office of the Public Guardian had a minimal amount of staff available and there were fewer doctors, mental health officers and solicitors available to complete the documentation required for guardianship (and renewal of guardianship) applications.
 Therefore to avoid guardianship applications that would have been renewed during this period from expiring before a renewal application could be lodged at court, and leaving the adult without appropriate protection, the provisions were brought in.